 8.5.2.1 General

 The purpose of the IAB Transport Migration Management procedure is to exchange information between the F1-terminating IAB-donor and the non-F1-terminating IAB-donor of a boundary IAB-node, for the purpose of managing the migration of the boundary and descendant IAB-node traffic between the topologies managed by the two IAB-donors.
+The procedure can also be used for mobile IAB-node.
+In this case, the boundary IAB-node refers to the mobile IAB-node and the non-F1-terminating IAB-donor of a boundary IAB-node refers to the RRC-terminating IAB-donor of a mobile IAB-node.

 The procedure is applicable to inter-donor partial migration, inter-donor RLF recovery and inter-donor topology redundancy cases.
 The procedure is initiated by the F1-terminating IAB-donor of the boundary IAB-node.
 The procedure can be used to set up, modify and release (e.g., for the purpose of revoking) the resources under the non-F1-terminating IAB-donor used for serving the offloaded traffic.